Is Python object-oriented or functional programming?

 Why to use python numpy instead o f lists?

-Does python have private?
+Does python have a string ‘contains’ substring method?